Shop By Vehicle

 -

-Use an 18mm socket to remove the four seat bolts.
+Use an 18mm or T50 Torx to remove the four seat bolts.
+(Remove seat belt as well if needed)

 -